-The visuals, art and animation are interesting again.
-Indeed there is a clear leap forward in the two years, technically - now, there is color instead of black and white.
-Even if something like lip sync is still missing, well, but please keep in mind that it is the year 1959!
-The blue prints and the machinery are pretty good designed.
-The Analytical Engine does really look like Electronic Numerical Integrator and Computer (ENIAC) of the year 1946.
-So there are a lot nice drawings, e.g. cameras, backgrounds and tiny little details.
-However, the animations just no longer so soft and elaborate.
-On the contrary, they are often a bit choppy and are mostly repeated too often.
-It seems like all the of the predecessor`s charm that has been given him by Mori, Yasuji, has disappeared.
-Instead of experimentally we have a solid average cartoon.
-It may be technically superior to his predecessor in some aspects, and this time there is a story that is quite entertaining and on the other hand thought provoking but at the end it is not so much fun.
+The graphics and animations are interesting again.
+In fact, there has been a significant technical leap forward in two years.
+There are now colours instead of black and white.
+Good, although something like lip-syncing is still missing, but remember, it's 1959!
+The design of the machines is well modelled.
+The Analytica engine really does look like the Electronic Numerical Integrator and Computer (ENIAC) from 1946, and there are plenty of nice drawings, backgrounds and tiny details such as cameras.
+The animations, however, are not as smooth and polished.
+On the contrary, they are often a little choppy and some of them are repeated too often.
+It seems that all the charm that Mori, Yasuji, gave to its predecessor has been lost.
+Instead of experimenting, we are left with a solidly average animated film.
+It may be technically superior to its predecessor in many ways, and this time there is a story that is quite entertaining and thought-provoking.
+But the bottom line is that it is not that much fun.

 Sound: BGM unexceptional, some dialogue added, VA good (6/10).

 The BGM was arranged by Yamada, Eiichi and does a good job of underlining the scenario, but on the other hand it does not stand out with any special features.
 The sound, however, has been improved.
 Some dialogue has been added instead of just background music.

 There is not a lot of dialogue, but the dubbing by Nakamura, Meiko has been done very well.

 Although the animation and sound have improved considerably and the story is more mature, the animal characters lack the endearing charm of their predecessors, especially when it comes to Koneko.
 The series is a remarkable step forward, and the protagonists have a fun and entertaining adventure.
 In my opinion, however, the rating is lower than for the film "Koneko no Rakugai".